 According to a Tech.co survey, the vast majority of business leaders think their employees should be checking in with their employer, manager, or supervisor before they use AI tools in the workplace.
 However, 12.3% of respondents said they expect their employees to use AI tools, and they don’t need permission to do so.

-Popular AI Models, Uses, and Benefits
+Popular AI Models, Uses, Benefits, and Problems

 1. Claude was visited by 72.9 million users per month in June 2024 – but ChatGPT hit 2.4 billion (SimilarWeb)

-According to the most recent data available on SimilarWeb, while Claude has steadily grown its user base to tens of millions since its launch in Marc 2023, it’s a drop in the ocean compared to ChatGPT’s 2.4 billion users.
+According to the most recent data available on SimilarWeb, while Claude has steadily grown its user base to tens of millions since its launch in March 2023, it’s a drop in the ocean compared to ChatGPT’s 2.4 billion users.

 2. AI is expected to improve employee productivity by 40% (PwC)